Monte Davidoff

-Monte Davidoff (/ˈmɒnti ˈdeɪvɪdɒf/; born 1956) is an American computer programmer.
+Monte Davidoff (/ˈmɒnti ˈdeɪvɪdɒf/; born 1956) is an American computer programmer who was one of the first employees of Microsoft.

 Davidoff is from Glendale, Wisconsin.
-He graduated from Nicolet High School in 1974, and went on to Harvard College, where he majored in applied mathematics, the department at Harvard that, at the time, included computer science.
+He graduated from Nicolet High School in 1974.
+As a high-school student, he developed a deep interest in computers and taught himself to code in different languages and for different computers.
+He subsequently attended Harvard College, majoring in mathematics.
+At that time, Harvard did not have a separate program for computer science; students interested in this subject typically majored in (applied) mathematics, physics, or engineering.
 Davidoff also worked at WHRB, the college radio station, and graduated from Harvard in 1978.